sfc-gh-jhunt/streaming_trades_xml_snowpark/README.md

 ### Snowflake - Account Set Up
 #### Account Configuration

+- Clone this repository to your local machine that has Docker Desktop installed: `git clone git@github.com:sfc-gh-jhunt/streaming_trades_xml_snowpark.git`

 Open up the `./setup_kafka_connector.sql` file into a Snowsight worksheet and run the SQL commands to create databases, schemas, etc. and configure the `kafk_connector_role_1` role that KC is going to use to ingest data using Snowpipe Streaming

 #### Configure RSA Keys for the KCs Account